tomkerkhove/promitor/docs/walkthrough/index.md

 Make sure to save your new dashboard before exiting the page.

-## Import an existing Grafana dashboard
+## Creating a Kubernetes dashboard

 Now we'll import a pre-created dashboard that shows Kubernetes metrics.
 There are multiple available on Grafana Lab's dashboard site - try [6417](https://grafana.com/dashboards/6417).